 - Support workforce upskilling and specialisation

-- Facilitate experiential learning opportunities for UWA students
+- Facilitate experiential learning and career preparation opportunities for UWA students

 - Apply research, knowledge and expertise to real world problems